gotvinne/Light-weight-MPC/README.md

 - Dr. Gisle Otto Eikrem (Equinor)

 ### Purpose:
-The purpose of the software is to shine light on Model Predictive Controllers
+The purpose of the software is to shine light on Model Predictive Controllers providing a neat and lightweight simulation tool for a JavaScript React frontend and C++ backend.

-- Student projects
+Software applications:
-- Industrial use
+- Industrial use, determing the optimal MPC tuning.
-- Academic framework for assessing an MPC
+- Academic framework understanding the controller method.

 ## backend
 - C/C++ and Python module for simulating an MPC controller on an FSRM